-Thirty years ago yesterday, Tracy Chapman released “Fast Car.”
-The song starts out with a now-recognizable acoustic strum before leading into Chapman’s signature alto storytelling.
+Thirty-five years ago, Tracy Chapman released “Fast Car”, the iconic lesbian anthem.
+The song starts with a now-recognizable acoustic strum before leading into Chapman’s signature alto storytelling:

 I want a ticket to anywhere